 “The Wendigo was gaunt to the point of emaciation, its desiccated skin pulled tightly over its bones.
 With its bones pushing out against its skin, its complexion the ash-gray of death, and its eyes pushed back deep into their sockets, the Wendigo looked like a gaunt skeleton recently disinterred from the grave.
 What lips it had were tattered and bloody … Unclean and suffering from suppuration of the flesh, the Wendigo gave off a strange and eerie odor of decay and decomposition, of death and corruption.”

 But the most disturbing trait is how a wendigo can penetrate the mind, intruding on your thoughts and subjecting you to horrible visions.
 These visions often involve cannabilistic thoughts or impulses.
 It is a condition called the Wendigo Psychosis and it is still contested by doctors today.
 Modern Science would deny the validity of a phenomenon that has only been observed and recorded in oral tradition.
 But the stories are real and there are many.
-Whether it be scientifically "true" or real in the way that our fears destroy us, do not doubt this: Wendigo haunts the cold, dark north.
+Whatever system of truth you subscribe to, do not doubt this: Wendigo haunts the cold, dark north.
 Always remember and care for your people - it is dangerous to go alone.